Ramification conjecture and Hirzebruch's property of line arrangements: Case

 \section{Case $(\mathbb{Z}_2)$}

 In this section we reduce the case $(\mathbb{Z}_2)$ of Theorem \ref{thm:main} to the case $(\mathrm{R}^+)$.

-\parit{Proof of Theorem \ref{thm:main}; case $(\mathbb{Z}_2)$.} Every orientation preserving action of a group $\ZZ_2^k$ on $\RR^m$ arises as the action of a subgroup of the group $\ZZ_2^m$ generated by reflections in coordinate hyperplanes.
+\parit{Proof of Theorem \ref{thm:main}; case $(\mathbb{Z}_2)$.} Every orientation-preserving action of a group $\ZZ_2^k$ on $\RR^m$ arises as the action of a subgroup of the group $\ZZ_2^m$ generated by reflections in coordinate hyperplanes.
 By the definition of ramification, we can assume that the action of $\ZZ_2^k$ is generated by reflections in hyperlines.

 Let us write $i\sim j$ if $i=j$ or the reflection in the hyperline $x_i=x_j=0$ belongs to $\Gamma$.
 Note that $\sim$ is an equivalence relation.

 It follows that $\RR^m/\Gamma$ splits as a direct product of the subspaces corresponding to the coordinate subspaces of $\RR^m$ for each equivalence relation.